Karimai/designpatternpy/Creational/Builder/describe.md

-The builder design pattern is a creational design pattern that allows you to create complex objects step by step.
+The builder design pattern allows you to create complex objects step by step.

 The idea behind this pattern is to separate the construction of an object from its representation, so that the same construction process can create different representations.